Lip & Tongue-Tie – Dallas, TX

 - Adults who never received treatment for their lip or tongue tie might have difficulty speaking after drinking only a little alcohol, may find it uncomfortable to kiss, and are at a higher risk of dental decay.
 If their condition caused the teeth to develop improperly, they may also suffer from a misaligned bite and TMJ disorder.

-Recognizing and Treating Lip and Tongue Tie
+Recognizing and Treating

 In many cases, lip or tongue tie may be misdiagnosed as colic, acid reflux, or digestive issues.
 If you think that you or your child is suffering from lip or tongue tie, request a consultation with our team.
 We have an in-depth knowledge of the oral structures and how they should work.
-We are thus highly qualified to recognize lip and tongue tie.

-The treatment for lip and/or tongue tie is a frenectomy in Dallas, a minimally invasive surgery wherein we cut the frenulum in order to free up the tissues in the mouth to move properly.
+The treatment for lip and/or tongue tie is a frenectomy in Dallas, which is a minimally invasive surgery wherein we cut the frenulum in order to free up the tissues in the mouth to move properly.
 Our gentle touch and advanced technology ensure that patients feel little to nothing during the procedure, which usually takes very little time.
 Recovery time is also short.
 Following a frenectomy to treat tongue tie, you may need to undergo additional therapy to strengthen your tongue and train it to rest in a proper position.